triplora/professional-services/tools/bigquery-zos-mainframe-connector/README.md

 java -version
 ```

-If not change using command bellow
+If not change it using command bellow

 ```sh
 sudo update-alternatives --config java